 Craft Scotland has a committed and passionate Board that works diligently for the success of the organisation.
 Responsible for strategic review and ensuring effective management of the organisation, the Board meets a minimum of five times a year.
 The Board includes individuals with financial, education and management experience as well as professionals from the craft sector.

-Elizabeth is an independent curator, writer and consultant with specialist expertise in jewellery and metalwork.
+Dr Elizabeth Goring is an independent curator, writer and consultant with specialist expertise in jewellery and metalwork.
 She was formerly a Principal Curator at National Museums Scotland.

-Kirsty is Assistant Director at The Scottish Gallery and previously worked at Dovecot Studios.
+Kirsty Sumerling is Director at The Scottish Gallery and previously worked at Dovecot Studios.
 She initially studied Jewellery & Silversmithing at Edinburgh College of Art.
 Photography: Stephen Dunn.

-To ensure makers inform our work and thinking, Craft Scotland meets twice yearly with an independent advisory group of practicing makers to review our programme and plans.
-The group is separate from the Board and members participate on a voluntary basis for a three-year term.
+To ensure makers inform our work and thinking, our Director and a Board representative meets twice yearly with an independent advisory group of practicing makers to review our programme and plans.
+The group is separate from the Board and members participate on a voluntary basis for a two year term.

 Amanda Simmons has worked with glass for the past 16 years, graduating from Central St Martin’s School of Art & Design studying Postgraduate Certificate in Glass & Architecture, before relocating to Dumfries & Galloway in 2005.